le91688/protostar/README.md

 /usr/include/asm/unistd_x32.h
 /usr/include/asm/unistd_32.h
 ```
-The others check your architecture and point you to correct header, and since our program was compiled for x86, we use actually use the following header file:
+The others check your architecture and point you to correct header, and since our program was compiled for x86, we actually use the following header file:
 /usr/include/asm/unistd_32.h
 ```bash
 le91688:/usr/include/asm $ cat unistd_32.h | grep "execve"